 Well it does.
-It does because as human beings we long for little things like acceptance, encouragement, affirmation, respect, and love.
+Because as human beings we long for little things like acceptance, encouragement, affirmation, respect, and love.
 And God made us to experience both these needs and their fulfillment.
-Unfortunately, due to sin we either seek to satisfy these desires out of the desperation of our genuine brokenness or out of the pride of an imagined entitlement.
+Unfortunately, due to sin, we often seek to satisfy our relational needs in one of two ways:

 The result: one person sits down for a first date wondering, “Am I good enough?” across the table from someone thinking, “I could probably do better.”
 (Which person were you on your last date?)

 So due to these legitimate longings, the opinion of other earthlings matters to you – even on a first date.
 But should it?

-Here’s something I’ve learned over my 40+ years on this planet: not everyone likes me.
+Here’s something I’ve learned over my 50+ years on this planet: not everyone likes me.
 Whew.
 That was painful to type.
 I don’t like it.
 I can hardly believe it at times, but that’s a true statement.

 Want to hear something even more painful?
 (If you don’t, this is your cue to stop reading.)